brandonleboeuf/trailBlazers/README.md

 ## Overview

 - All site data is dynamic and updates automatically to reflect the next 3 games.
-- Date, time, arena, and location of soonest game is displayed at the top of the App and will change to "TODAY" on game day.
+- Date, time, arena, and location of next game is displayed at the top of the App and will change to "TODAY" on game day.
 - Broadcast information updates with Trail Blazers tv/radio stations.
 - The later two upcoming games are also links to the [Schedule Page](https://www.nba.com/blazers/schedule).